mohitmagal/QuestionClassifier/README.md

   4. Check file testOut.csv for output

 ## Overview of Approach
-  1. POS tagging is done using NLTK postagger
+  1. POS tagging is done using NLTK pos-tagger
   2. Using selected words and POS tags as features, multiclass SVM classifier is used for classification using one versus all approach and RBF kernal